You found our list of the best mentorship program ideas for the workplace.

 5. Reverse mentorship program

 Reverse mentorship is exactly what it sounds like – a senior executive builds a mentoring partnership with a junior employee.
-The program allows the mentor and mentee to share information to ensure greater transparency, knowledge exchange, and cooperation.
+These mentorship ideas for the workplace allow the mentor and mentee to share information to ensure greater transparency, knowledge exchange, and cooperation.
 One of the most effective ways to ensure employee retention is reverse mentorship programs.

 There is often conflict in the workplace due to employees from different age groups.
 The conflict may come when two groups have different perceptions of each other.
 A reverse mentorship program can help people of different ages and levels of experience work together instead of against each other.